mdulon/ADA_GaG_Datastory/index.md

 ![politicians_occupation_distribution_1_occupation](image/occupation/politicians_occupation_distribution_1_occupation.png)

 In the case of a single occupation, it remains mainly politicians.
-This was expected as part of the study on people being attributed to political parties.
+This was expected as the study is carried on people being attributed to political parties.
 This is also reassuring because it shows that our study will be able to take into consideration the interesting phenomenon of the few non-politicians being attributed to a political party while being mainly centered on politicians.

 #### Speakers with multiple occupations including politics